gustavaa/AndroidPasswordStrengthMeter/README.md

 ## Password strength levels

 PasswordStrengthMeter has 5 (or 6 if you count level 0) default password strength levels.
-These are simply `PasswordStrengthLevel` that defines a diplay name and a color associated with the level.
+These are simply `PasswordStrengthLevel` objects that defines a diplay name and a color associated with the level.
 These are stored in an array, where the index corresponds to the numerical "level" or "score" from the password strength calculation algorithm.

 The default levels are defined as follows:
 ~~~~